 We also like to store some of our bulk goods, such as maple syrup, olive oil, and different kinds of vinegar.
 We buy large quantities of the store-bought items we don’t yet grow enough of here on the homestead.
 You may also want to read my post on the 7 pantry staples I’m never without.

-Here are some of our favorite recipes that I mention in the video so you can bookmark them and come back to them after harvest:
+Here are some of our favorite recipes and tutorials that I mention in the video so you can bookmark them and come back to them after harvest:

 Bulk Storage

-When it comes to our staple foods, we like to store them in bulk in larger containers like five-gallon buckets with gamma seal lids, or even 55-gallon drums.
+When it comes to our staple foods that we can’t grow ourselves on the homestead, we rely on Azure Standard.
+We prefer to order in bulk (this always saves money), and then we store them in large containers like five-gallon buckets with gamma seal lids and 55-gallon drums.

 In the drums, we store items such as hard white wheat, dry beans, oats, oat groats, salt, and sugar so we can stay ahead of the curve and save money for items we know we’ll always need.